Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 This tutorial has been tested on a late 2013 Macbook Pro Retina 15″, however it should work with any EFI based Mac (more on that in a bit).
 The EFI based Macintosh started around 2008 (you can check the list of the Apple EFI systems here).
 This should include Macbook Pros, Macbook Air, iMac and probably Mac Pro’s…

-I am also working on the basis that you want to keep Mac OS X on your hard drive and that you wish to dual-boot it at any time.
+I am writing this assuming that you want to keep Mac OS X on your hard drive and that you wish to dual-boot it at any time.
 You should have plenty of free space on your disk drive (the more the better), so either delete some cruft or move some of your old data onto a separate external archive hard drive (because I know you got one or ten of them lying around!).

-The tutorial you are about to read has six main sections.
+The tutorial you are about to read has four main steps.
 These are:

-- Downloading and converting your Linux distro of choice
+- Downloading and ‘burning’ your Linux distro of choice to a USB stick.

 - Partitioning your hard drive